 On the next pages are some lists we have given Appraisers to help them evaluate some subjective parts of Presentations.
-Remember that not all Appraisers will use these lists.
+Remember that not all Appraisers will use these.
+Sometimes the scoring element in the Challenge does not match the rubrics below.
+In those cases, the Appraisers may use the rubrics as a guide for developing their own internal rubrics for the scoring element.